mmistakes/minimal-mistakes/_posts/2020-12-30-manipulation-metrics.md

 <br><br>
 ## Organisation With Google Drive<br>
-Here you can also see how the results of the metrics are saved in a logical and easy to browse fashion in Google drive, along with all the model versions, i.e. weight matrix for each epoch which makes it easy to reload the model at any point during training<br>
+Here you can also see how the results of the metrics are saved in a logical and easy to browse fashion in Google drive, along with all the model versions, i.e. weight matrix for each epoch which makes it easy to reload the model at any point during training.<br>

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/metrics_post/drivepic.jpg" alt="Drive pic" class="full">
 <br><br>